secretstartups/handbook/blog/index.html.md

 ### Adding a cover image to your blog post MR

 Most blog posts require a new [cover image](#cover-image).
-You should upload your chosen image to the same branch as your blog post file, so that it is all included in the same MR. This means it will be published to the website simultaneously, and also allows you to preview your cover image in the review app.
+You should upload your chosen image to the same branch as your blog post file, so that it is all included in the same MR. This means it will be published to the website simultaneously, and also allows you to preview your cover image in the review app. **If you're using [Netlify CMS](/handbook/marketing/netlifycms/) you can add your cover image there.**

 #### Step 1: Upload image file